Now

 Seattle Commons

-The proposal: the city takes over operations of the Arch.
-The SCC retains access for the days it needs it—conventions that require both buildings, overflow events, the handful of bookings that still need the Arch's exhibition halls.
+The city takes over operations of the Arch.
+The SCC retains access for the days it needs it — conventions that require both buildings, the handful of bookings that still need the Arch's exhibition halls.
 The rest of the year, the building is open.
 A public commons, operated by Seattle Center, programmed for the city, seven days a week.
-The 800 Pike building—sitting on regular land at 8th and Pike, with its own street-level entrance—is the natural front door.
+The 800 Pike building at 8th and Pike is the natural front door.

 THE KINGMAKER